cyverse-archive/DiscoveryEnvironmentBackend/services/Donkey/doc/endpoints/app-metadata.md

 This endpoint is a passthrough to the metadactyl endpoint using the same path.
 Please see the metadactyl documentation for more information.

-## Making a Copy of an Analysis Available for Editing in Tito
+## Making a Copy of an App Available for Editing

-Secured Endpoint: GET /secured/copy-template/{analysis-id}
+Secured Endpoint: POST /apps/{app-id}/copy

-Delegates to metadactyl: GET /secured/copy-template/{analysis-id}
+Delegates to metadactyl: POST /apps/{app-id}/copy

 This endpoint is a passthrough to the metadactyl endpoint using the same path.
 Please see the metadactyl documentation for more information.

 ## Submitting an Analysis for Public Use